Define a root dataset for the data model

 Let's create a dataset to track purchase requests on the Buttercup Games website.

 - Select Root event.
-The Add Event Dataset editor opens.
+This takes you to the Add Event Dataset editor.

 - Click Save.
-The fields are added to the dataset under the INHERITED field category.
-The list of fields for the root dataset includes: _time, host, source, and sourcetype.
+The list of fields for the root dataset includes: host, source, sourcetype, and _time.
 If you want to add child datasets to client and server errors, you need to edit the fields list to include additional fields.

-Continue to the next topic to add more fields to the Purchase Requests dataset.
+Continue to the next topic to add more fields to Purchase Requests.

 Create a new data model